dani-loya/Diabetes-Readmission-ML-DL-Framework/README.md

 # Predicting 30-Day Hospital Readmissions in Diabetic Patients

-Machine learning framework for predicting 30-day hospital readmission in diabetic patients, enabling early clinical intervention.
+The purpose is to apply machine learning framework for predicting 30-day hospital readmission in diabetic patients

+because early clinical intervention will likely prevent readmission within 30 days.

 <img width="720" alt="Model performance" src="https://github.com/user-attachments/assets/cdd00770-14e8-4968-bf59-6bcb74d65e56" />

 ## Overview

-30-day readmissions are a major clinical and financial burden for diabetic patients.
-This pipeline flags high-risk patients before discharge so clinicians can act early — follow-ups, medication reviews, personalized discharge plans — with a focus on maximizing recall for the minority (readmitted) class.
+30-day readmissions are one of the costliest and most preventable outcomes in diabetes care.
+By building this pipeline to predict readmission risk, it will provide an alert before discharging a patient; giving clinicians a critical window to intervene with follow-ups, medication reviews, or personalized care plans.
+To be able to predict the minority class, the models are optimized for recall on the minority (readmitted) class rather than overall accuracy.
+At the end is more valuable and less expensive to NOT miss a high-risk patient than raising a false alarm.

 ## Dataset

 **UCI Diabetes 130-US Hospitals (1999–2008)**
+- 101,766 encounters
-- 101,766 encounters, 50 raw → 136 engineered features
+- 50 raw features → 136 engineered features ( 50 raw + 86 engineered features)
+- Target variable converted into binary classification: three categories readmitted within 30 days, readmitted after 30 days and never readmitted.

-- Target: `<30 days` → 1, `>30 or no readmission` → 0
+  `<30 days` → 1, `>30 or no readmission` → 0

 ## Preprocessing

+Handling Missing Data

 - Missingness indicators for sparse labs (A1C, glucose serum); dropped extremely sparse columns; median imputation
 - Numeric midpoints for age/weight ranges; numeric diagnosis codes